 Electronic Tolling Global Study 2019

-The electronic tolling market is expected to grow from 196 million subscriptions in 2015 to over 540 million by 2025
+The electronic toll collection market is expected to grow from 196 million subscriptions in 2015 to over 540 million by 2025

-Since the publication of our Electronic Toll Collection Global Study in mid-2015, the electronic tolling landscape has changed markedly in almost every region of the world.
+Since the publication of our Electronic Toll Collection Global Study in mid-2015, the electronic toll collection landscape has changed markedly in almost every region of the world.

 Our free 40-page study abstract includes a summary of the key recent and planned activities across 15 markets.

 Alongside national activity, toll network interoperability continues to advance in India, Colombia, China and Philippines.
 The European EETS market has also seemingly sprung to life with the registration of 8 EETS providers between December 2015 and November 2018.

 The most comprehensive report on electronic toll collection and road user charging